zolantris/ValheimMods/src/ValheimRAFT/docs/tutorials/Tutorial_VehicleCommandsInterface.md

 ### How Do I Toggle It?

-1. Using the vehicle hammer: pressing secondary attack (Middle mouse) will trigger this menu.
-2. Use the **Toggle/Switch Prefab**.
+1. Use the **Toggle/Switch Prefab**.
 Each toggle prefab can switch it's toggle mode by pressing `RUN_CMD + E` Aka. `SHIFT+E`.